 A third option would be to take an old computer that you have at home and install a software called FreeNAS.
 This software can do most, if not all and more, things that a NAS from Synology or QNAP can but it’s free.
 The caveat here is that it’s not as easy to use and I would not recommend this system to anyone that doesn’t understand computers and IT.

 As I said earlier, I only recommend getting a NAS from either Synology or QNAP because that is the manufacturers that I believe the most in.
-But if you asked me what NAS I would recommend, the Synology SD218+ on Amazon is my choice, and here’s why.
+But if you asked me what NAS I would recommend at the time of writing this article, the Synology DS218+ on Amazon is my choice, and here’s why.

 The DS218+ is cheaper NAS that still offer a lot of performance.
 There is a cheaper version called DS218play but there is one reason why the DS218+ is better and that is hardware.
 The + model has 2GB of ram while the play-version only has 1GB.
 Sure, 1GB might be enough for most things but having that extra hardware for not so much more is always better.